Alex4386-vault/jp-earthquake-volcano-archive/README.md

 If you are going to use raw data, consider using a `If-Modified-Since` header while requesting to Raw JSON file.

 ## GitHub Actions Status
-The content of the `volcanoes.json` and `earthquakes.json` depends on GitHub Actions.
+The content of the `volcanoes.json`, `earthquakes.json` and `updates.json` depends on GitHub Actions.
 Please check the following GitHub Actions status to make sure you get a latest information.

+You can check `updates.json` to check when it was last synchornized.

 | Name                      | Status                                                                                                         |
 |---------------------------|----------------------------------------------------------------------------------------------------------------|